brainglobe/brainglobe.github.io/docs/source/tutorials/transform-cells-atlas.md

 1. Open `napari`.
 2. Install `brainglobe-utils` by selecting `Plugins > Install/Uninstall plugins` and searching for `brainglobe-utils` in the searchbox.
 Then click on the `Install` button.
-3. Open the `brainmapper` widget by selecting `Plugins > brainmapper (brainreg)` in the napari menu bar near the top left of the window.
+3. Open the `brainmapper` widget by selecting `Plugins > brainmapper (BrainGlobe)` in the napari menu bar near the top left of the window.
    ![brainmapper widget](./images/brainmapper-widget/brainmapper-widget.png)

 **The brainmapper widget appears on the right-hand side of the window.**